Maritime industries of Taiwan: Background

-Taiwan is an island nation and as such as an intimate relationship with the sea.
+Taiwan is an island nation and as such has an intimate relationship with the sea.
 Seafarers from Taiwan are believed to have colonized the Ryukyu Islands 30,000 year ago.
 The indigenous Yami people of Orchid Island are famous for their seafaring skills and most Taiwanese indigenous people practiced some right or ritual related to the sea.
 Waves of immigrants and conquerors have traveled to Taiwan over the seas from Mainland China, Europe, Japan, and elsewhere.
 The people of Taiwan are collectively known as the "Children of the Sea.”

 The principle goddess of chinese folk religion as practiced in Taiwan is the sea goddess Mazu.
 Her veneration is particularly popular along Taiwan's east coast.

 Geographically Taiwan's relationship with the sea is shaped by its location at the eastern end of the Eurasian landmass.
 The east coast is under the influence of the strong Kuroshio Current.
 The west coast of Taiwan is muddy with large tidal flats, tides in the west are much stronger than those on the east and as such they have a much greater influence on daily routines.

 The Ship and Ocean Industries R&D Center (SOIC), founded in 1976 as the United Ship Design and Development Center (USDDC), plays an important role in supporting Taiwan's maritime industries.
 SOIC works on commercial, government, and military projects as well as basic scientific research.
 The Yacht Industry Department of SOIC is the only government supported R&D center for yacht materials and design in the world.

 Taiwan's maritime culture suffered under the KMT who nationalized the seashore and closed off access to most Taiwanese as well as forbade private recreational boat ownership.
 This led to an extreme disconnect between the island nation and the waters which surround it.
 As late as 2010 half of all Taiwanese did not know how to swim.
 Since the end of the martial law period the Taiwanese people have embarked on a process of re-embracing their maritime culture.